datacarpentry/shell-genomics/_episodes/05-writing-scripts.md

 > ## Which Editor?
 >
-> When we say, "`nano` is a text editor," we really do mean "text": it can
+> When we say, "`nano` is a text editor," we really do mean "text": `nano` can
 > only work with plain character data, not tables, images, or any other
 > human-friendly media.
-We use it in examples because it is one of the
+We use `nano` in examples because it is one of the
 > least complex text editors.
-However, because of this trait, it may
+However, because of this trait, `nano` may
 > not be powerful enough or flexible enough for the work you need to do
 > after this workshop.
 On Unix systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or